New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Health insurance may not be enough

 Based on the ways other types of insurance work, people may think once they meet their deductible, health insurance covers the rest.
-With the average annual deductible being $5,940,1 and the legal out-of-pocket maximum for an individual being $8,700,2 that leaves a lot of exposure.
-And unfortunately, there can be treatment costs over and above those.
+With the average annual deductible being $2,004 for an individual employer-sponsored plan,1 the legal out-of-pocket maximum for an individual being $9,100 and the average coinsurance being 19-20%,1 that leaves a lot of exposure.

-Even with health insurance, the out-of-pocket costs can be sizeable — not counting costs for ongoing treatment and medications.
+Even with health insurance, the out-of-pocket costs can be sizeable — not counting costs for ongoing treatment and medications, along with paying everyday bills.

 back surgery icon